52nd (London) Heavy Anti-Aircraft Regiment, Royal Artillery: Origin

-By 1938, RHQ, 154 and 155 Batteries had moved from Chelsea to Artillery House, Horn Lane, in Acton, and were joined on 1 November 1938 by a new 271 AA Battery based at Brentford, replacing 156 (Barking) AA Battery, which had become part of a new 82nd (Essex) AA Regiment.
+By 1938, RHQ, 154 and 155 Batteries had moved from Chelsea to Artillery House, Horn Lane, in Acton, and were joined on 1 November 1938 by a new 271 (Brentford) AA Battery, replacing 156 (Barking) AA Battery, which had become part of a new 82nd (Essex) AA Regiment.

 Mobilisation

 The TA's AA units were mobilised on 23 September 1938 during the Munich Crisis.
 The call-out of key parties by telephone and telegram went well, and they assembled at their drill halls within a few hours.
 Because the units possessed only a small scale of transport, elaborate plans had been made to requisition civilian vehicles, ranging from heavy lorries to buses and private cars.
 Equipment was drawn from mobilisation stores, and the detachments ferried out to their war stations.
 Despite some failures and problems, the emergency positions covering London were manned and most of the equipment was in place within 24 hours.
 The emergency mobilisation lasted nearly three weeks before the TA units were released on 14 October.
 The TA was doubled in size after the MunichCrisis, and 313 AA Battery was formed at Brentford and joined the regiment in April 1939.

 The deterioration in international relations during 1939 led to a partial mobilisation in June, and a proportion of TA AA units manned their war stations under a rotation system known as 'Couverture'.
 Full mobilisation of AA Command came on 28 August 1939, ahead of the declaration of war on 3 September 1939.